 Increasing diesel costs, shortage of hydro storage lead to talk of shift toward biomass to ease Southeast Alaska’s energy demand

-This article appeared in the January 27, 2012 issue of The Juneau Empire.
+This article appeared in The Juneau Empire.

 by Amy Condra

 Water is abundant in Southeast — it falls freely from the sky throughout the summer and fall, filling rivers and creeks that tumble down our mountains, into the lakes, channels and canals, the bays and straits that wind their way throughout the land.
 Here, this water has sustained humans for thousands of years, providing fish, fur and a means to navigate the region.

 And for more than a century it has generated power for homes, offices and industries.